 - Have your credit card ready before starting your renewal.
 For security purposes, the electronic payment system will time out if you do not finish your payment transaction within a reasonable amount of time.

 - A $2.50 credit card fee per license renewed, charged by the bank, will be added to your total.

-- Visa, MasterCard and Discover are accepted.
+- Visa, MasterCard, Discover and American Express are accepted.